A Guide to Our Thanksgiving’s Most Beloved Dishes

 Creamed Spinach

-Creamed spinach, classic, decadent, and richly creamy, this side dish is served in some of the most famous restaurants around the country like Ruth Chris’s and Morton’s Steak house besides being traditionally made for Thanksgiving, Christmas, and Easter.
-The key to the ultra-velvety texture is the dairy cream flavored with a white cheese like mozzarella and added to fresh spinach.
+Creamed spinach, classic, decadent, and richly creamy, this side dish is served in some of the most famous restaurants around the country like Ruth Chrisโ€™s and Mortonโ€™s Steakhouse, besides being traditionally made for Thanksgiving, Christmas, and Easter.
+Itโ€™s the ultimate comfort food, bringing together the earthy freshness of spinach with a luxuriously rich sauce.
+The key to its ultra-velvety texture lies in the combination of dairy cream and a soft white cheese like mozzarella, which melts perfectly into the sauce, coating every leaf of spinach in creamy goodness.

 Creamy cooked spinach in a thick cream sauce.
 Served in a bowl with a gold spoon.